 Using Library Services' processes, you can reserve pertinent course resources for student use.
 Instructors can request to place physical books, media, or electronic documents on reserve.
 This form can be accessed on Library Services' website, or directly at Reserve Request Form.

 Online discussion boards are one of the most commonly-used tools in online, blended, flipped, and technology-enhanced courses.
 There are many ways to structure these tools effectively -- and other ways that the research shows are not as effective.
 We recommend reviewing the following documents to help you design and implement a successful online discussion board for your course.

-- 10 Strategies for Engaging Learners with Discussion Boards
+- 10 Strategies for Engaging Learners in Online Discussions

 - TeachingTactics: Effective Practices for Teaching with Online Discussions

 Most of us don't have a background in graphic design, so making lecture slides that look nice and convey our material effectively can be a bit intimidating.
 With a few simple design principles, you can make elegant, effective PowerPoint presentations for your courses without a lot of additional effort, whether your course is fully online, blended, or entirely face-to-face.